-The DAAD and the Research Training Group “Integrity and Collaboration in Dynamic Sensor Networks” jointly inviting applications for 2 full Scholarships for Doctoral Researchers in Navigation, Robotics, Computer Vision, Geoinformatics, Filtering techniques.
+The DAAD and the Research Training Group “Integrity and Collaboration in Dynamic Sensor Networks” jointly inviting applications for 2 fully-funded programmes for Doctoral Researchers in Navigation, Robotics, Computer Vision, Geoinformatics, Filtering techniques.
 This scholarship is available for international students.

 Shaping the Future with Knowledge – as one of the nine leading Institutes of Technology in Germany, Leibniz University is aware of its responsibility in seeking sustainable, peaceful and responsible solutions to the key issues of tomorrow.
 Our expertise for this stems from the broad spectrum of subjects, ranging from engineering and natural sciences to architecture and environmental planning, from law and economics to social sciences and humanities.

-- Course Level: Scholarships are available to pursue Doctoral research programme.
+- Course Level: The studentships are available to pursue Doctoral research programme.

-- Study Subject: Scholarships are awarded in Navigation, Robotics, Computer Vision, Geoinformatics, Filtering techniques.
+- Study Subject: The studentships are awarded in Navigation, Robotics, Computer Vision, Geoinformatics, Filtering techniques.

 - Scholarship Award: Successful applicants will be offered a full doctoral scholarship, financed by the GSSP programme of the DAAD.
 The monthly grant will be 1.200 EUR plus travel support, insurances, study and research allowances and if necessary rent or family allowances.